jdmar3-comp426/a99-null/README.md

 2. Frontend Leads:Feng Xu, Solenn de Larminat and Ella Carter

 Everyone collaborated to fill the roles of Plan Manager, Documentation Manager and Review Manager

+Schedule of how tasks were completed is included in the docs document located a99-null/docs/Team Plan.docx